1

 Management Accounting (MB161): January 2005

-· Marks are indicated against each question.
+· Answer all questions.· Marks are indicated against each question.

 1. In a broader sense, cost accounting can best be defined within the accounting system as an